 - You enjoy podcasts

-- Record yourself reading key concepts; download recorded lectures as audio files, or use the Read&Write software from MUN to transform your texts into spoken word.
+- Record yourself reading key concepts; download recorded lectures as audio files, or use Memorial's free Read&Write software to transform your texts into spoken word.

 Have your study sessions felt isolating?